kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 A smaller value means the supply will be emitted faster, and a higher values means it will take longer for the supply to be released.
-You can again use the website [linked earlier](https://cryptonotestarter.org/tools.html) to experiment with different values for the emission and how they will effect how long it takes for the supply to be distributed.
+You can again use the website [linked earlier](https://cryptonotestarter.org/tools.html) to experiment with different values for the emission and how they will affect how long it takes for the supply to be distributed.

 If we wanted a fast emission, we could set this to a value like 21.